qsg99/fullstacksummer2025_exercises/part0exercises/05SinglePageAppDiagram.md

     server-->>browser: [{ "content": "the providence zoo will soon be saying goodbye to its elephants", "date": "2025-05-28T02:56:39.672Z"}, ... ] deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes, which now includes a new submission
+    Note right of browser: The browser executes the callback function that renders the notes.
+This diagram is identical to the one representing what happens on the non-SPA notes page.
 ```